Okaloosa Island Guide: Top Things to Do and What to Pack

 Okaloosa Island Fishing Pier

 Enjoy fishing and wildlife?
 Head to Okaloosa Island Fishing Pier.
 The attraction welcomes anglers to rent equipment and fish for popular Gulf species.
 The team even posts daily Okaloosa Island fishing reports.

 The pier extends over 1,200 feet into the Gulf of Mexico where visitors catch tuna, mackerel, redfish and tarpon.
-Additionally, anglers enjoy a more affordable fishing option with on-site amenities such as refreshments, beer, snacks, sandwiches, and ice cream.
+Additionally, anglers enjoy a more affordable fishing option with amenities such as refreshments, beer, snacks, sandwiches, and ice cream.
 At night, take a leisurely stroll to see the sunset and moon reflect over the water.

 Okaloosa Island Guide: Outdoor Attractions